LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/October/week-of-october-22nd.md

 A conflict was discovered in code between the window and the customer’s page, causing the window to show as blank after a new page loaded (e.g. refresh), and to show only new messages from the consumer.
 This issue has been resolved.

-### IE11 Placeholder Text continues to show Once Consumer Selects the Field (LE-94424)
+### IE11 Placeholder text continues to show once consumer selects the field (LE-94424)

 <table class="releasenotes">
 <thead>